digitallyinduced/ihp/Guide/editors.markdown

 export IHP_BROWSER=firefox
 ```

-You can disable the auto-start of the browser completly using `echo` as your browser:
+You can disable the auto-start of the browser completely using `echo` as your browser:

 ```bash
 export IHP_BROWSER=echo